Introduction to Deep Learning — DML

 Course description:

 This is an introductory course to Deep Learning.
 We will cover both the theoretical aspects in the design of neural networks and how to train and use them in practice.
-We will start by recalling classical machine learning tasks (along with a reminder of Python/Numpy), and then we will proceed to studying Deep Learning.
+We will start by recalling classical machine learning tasks, and then we will proceed to studying Deep Learning.
 We will present Deep Learning architectures and approaches while we learn how to use the PyTorch library.
-We will also study famous models and learning algorithms such as LeNet, ResNet, Proximal Policy Optimization (PPO) or ChatGPT.
-Depending on time and interest we will study some additional topics (see Topics).
+We will also study famous models and learning algorithms such as DeepSet, ResNet, Proximal Policy Optimization (PPO) or Generative Pre-trained Transformer (GPT).
+We will finish with student presentations on additional topics (see Topics).

 Topics:

 • Basic Machine Learning tasks: Linear regression and classification.
 Basic concepts: losses, gradient descent, train-test-validation split, under- and overfitting, grid and random search.
-This first topic will also include a quick review of Python/Numpy.

 • Principles of Geometric Deep Learning: Making use of symmetries in data to boost efficiency via parameter sharing, and acquire equivariant / invariant models.
 Deep Sets.